 Located on the west end of the San Gabriel Mountains, Placerita Canyon Natural Area (also know as Placerita Canyon State Park) is an interesting park that has something for everyone.
 There are easy canyon trails and tougher backcountry tracks, along with a nature center and an Ecology Trail that offers an easy loop for those interested in local plants.
 The park has history too.
 Gold was discovered in Placerita Canyon in 1842, and a century later the canyon rushed onto the silver screen as a backdrop for westerns.

-The main trail in Placerita Canyon, the causally named Canyon Trail, offers an easy 4-mile round trip hike with 300 feet of elevation gain up.
+The main trail in Placerita Canyon, the causally named Canyon Trail, offers an easy 4-mile round trip hike with 300 feet of elevation change.
 The sycamore-lined stroll takes you to Walker Ranch, a group campground at the ruins of an old ranch.
 You can continue another 2/3 of a mile up Waterfall Trail into Los Pinetos Canyon where, if you time it right, you can see an elusive waterfall.
-It is 5 1/3 miles round trip to Los Pinetos Waterfall with 560 feet of elevation gain.
+It is 5 1/3 miles round trip to Los Pinetos Waterfall with 560 feet of elevation change.

 Outside the Nature Center in Placerita Canyon you will spot a large sign labeled “Main Trailhead,” pointing you in the direction of a half dozen park trails.
 Walk past the sign and across Placerita Creek to the start of Canyon Trail on the south bank.
 Turn left and begin hiking up this level path alongside the creek.